FAQs

 Is Keith's Cacao a raw food?

 We do not consider our cacao to be raw.
 But this really depends on how you define raw.
 Raw cacao is a highly debated topic.
 The fermentation and drying processes are considered an essential step in creating Ceremonial Grade Cacao.
-Temperatures during these processes can rise above 122 degrees Fahrenheit or 50 Celsius, which is higher than the commonly agreed upon maximum temperature for “raw” food.
+Temperatures during these processes can rise above 122 degrees Fahrenheit (50 Celsius), which is higher than the commonly accepted maximum for “raw” food.

 Does Keith's Cacao contain cacao butter?